 6. O-Shen, Bob Marley, Felix Yausi and Hausboi for life.

-7. You got your first cellphone senior year of high school (2010) because that was when they finally became commercialized in Papua New Guinea.
-(Buyim Digicel!)
+7. You got your first cellphone senior year of high school (2010 for me) because that was when they finally became commercialized in Papua New Guinea.
+(Buyim Digicel!

 8. Your haus meri was like your grandma, and you both cried really hard when you left PNG.

-9. You have nothing but respect for Papua New Guinean women, who work in their gardens all day and then carry heavy loads (babies, logs, produce, etc.) on their heads as they walk up mountains (yes, literally).
+9. You have nothing but respect for Papua New Guinean women, who work in their gardens all day and then carry heavy loads (babies, logs, produce, etc.) on their heads as they walk up mountains (literally!).

 10. You still feel guilty about having more money and opportunities than a lot of your Papua New Guinean friends and, at the same time, self-conscious that you're kind of poor compared to other Americans (or insert your home country here).

 11. You've been craving mumus, Twisties, Beef Crackers, Milo and P.K.
 Gum since you left PNG X number of years ago.

 12. You know that "bridge out" means you literally can't leave centre and looks like this.

 13. You probably have a PNG-themed tattoo somewhere on your body.
 (Me: Bird of Paradise on ankle.
 Brother: Bird of Paradise on shoulder.
 Two cousins: Bird of Paradise on feet.
 You get the picture.)

 1. Graduation was simultaneously the saddest and most exciting event in your life because you and your friends were all leaving the country and didn't know if you'd ever see each other again.
 But at the same time, you couldn't wait to go to college.